Skip to main content

 system_messageStringInput parameter.
 A system message that helps set the behavior of the assistant.

 streamBooleanInput parameter.
 Whether to stream the response.
-Default: False.
+Default: false.

 temperatureFloatInput parameter.
 Controls randomness in responses.
 Range: [0.0, 1.0].
 Default: 0.1.